• Home

 Facebooktwitterpinterest

-Filed Under: Creative Adventures, Creative Life Coaching, Creative Process, Grief, Mindfulness Tagged With: Boundary Practice, Julie JordanScott, Time Out
+Filed Under: Creative Adventures, Creative Life Coaching, Creative Process, Goals, Healing, Intention/Connection Tagged With: Classroom, Classroom of Life, Self-Belonging

 Julie JordanScott is a Creative Life Coach, an award-winning storyteller, actor and poet whose photos and mixed media art graces the walls of collectors across the United States.
 Her writing has appeared on the New York Times Best Sellers List, the Amazon best sellers list and on American Greetings Holiday cards (and other greeting cards).
 She currently lives in a manse in Sussex, NJ, where she has recently finished her most recent book project, hugging trees daily and enjoys having random inspirational conversations with strangers.